hennlab/snake-IBDne/snake-IBDne.md

 ### Required files in working directory:

 - data folder with input data:
-    - if data is NOT phased yet: the data folder must contain bim, bam, fam files named in the format {dataset}.bim /bam/fam
+    - if data is NOT phased yet: the data folder must contain bim, bed, fam files named in the format {dataset}.bim /bed/fam
     - if data IS phased already: the data folder must contain plink .haps, .sample files for individual chromosomes named in the format {dataset}.chr{chrnum}.phased.haps /.sample
 - regions folder with exclude_regions_hg19.txt
 - scripts folder with the following required scripts: